iloveitaly/conventional-notes-summarization/summarization_prompt.md

 - List of sentences that start with a bolded `Context:`

 **Learning**:
 - List of sentences that start with a bolded `Learning:` or `Concept:`.

-If `this` in unclear in the sentence, replace it with context from the sentence.
+**Summarized Learnings:**
+- For each section where a bolded `Summarize` is encountered, write a 1-2 sentence summary of the sentence where `Summarize` is located and any sub-bullets.

 **Questions**:
 - List of sentences in the notes that start with a bolded 'Question:'.
 Omit this section if there are no matching entries.